collinlanie12/readme-generator/README.md

 6. [License](#license)

 # readme-generator <a name="introduction"></a>
-This is the readme for my readme-generator project!
+Generator for README.md using node inquirer.

 ## Installation: <a name="install"></a>
----

 > npm i
 ## Usage: <a name="use"></a>

----
-To generate a README.md using CLI
+To generate a readme using CLI.
+A user can input the readme data from the command line.
 ## Testing: <a name="test"></a>
----

 > node index.js
 ## Contributors: <a name="contributors"></a>
----

 Collin Lanier
 ## Questions: <a name="info"></a>
----

 My Github is: [collinlanie12](https://github.com/collinlanie12) :octocat:

 You can reach me at:  collinlanier12@gmail.com
 ## License: <a name="license"></a>
----

 MIT License